 The wonderful characteristic that makes it more flexible than its contemporaries is that wurtzite boron nitride has flexible bonds between the atoms that form it.

-Under stress and high temperatures, these bonds then re-orientate by over 90 degrees to get the flexibility needed.
+Under stress and high temperatures, these bonds then re-orientate by over 90 degrees to get the flexibility.

-Of late, several types of research have found different minerals that are believed to be harder than diamonds.
-A cubic form of boron nitride is also said to be harder than diamond.
+Of late, several types of research says different minerals are harder than diamonds.
+A cubic form of boron nitride is also harder than diamond.

-However, extensive studies are required to be done in order to really find the right substances that can beat diamonds in terms of hardness and durability.
+However, extensive studies do in order to really find the right substances that can beat diamonds in terms of hardness and durability.
 Till then, diamonds will continue to conquer the world.